First Year and Transfer J.D. Students

 This step is required if you are a full-time JD applicant and wish to apply for our need-based grant assistance for the first time.
 We do not have access to fee waivers for the CSS Profile.
 SKIP THIS STEP if you are a part-time, LLM or International applicant or only wish to apply for loans only.

 Complete parental information for BOTH parents (whether married, never married, separated or divorced) is REQUIRED on the CSS Profile for ALL need-based grant aid applicants regardless of age, independence or marital status.
 As you are charged by CollegeBoard per school submission, please ensure that you have filled out all questions and have completed the Household B for a non-custodial parent, if your parents were never married, separated or divorced.

 Though the CSS Profile states that you should submit your parent's taxes, we ask that you DO NOT send tax documents to Georgetown Law UNLESS you have received a tentative Georgetown Dean's Tuition Grant award.

 Please see the bottom of this page for additional need-based grant information.

-After you are admitted you should retrieve your Georgetown Net ID and Student ID (GUID) credentials from the Office of Admissions' Status Check Website.
+After you are admitted to Georgetown Law you should retrieve your Georgetown Net ID and Student ID (GUID) credentials from the Office of Admissions' Status Check Website.

 *If you have any issues logging in, please contact the Office of Admissions at firstname.lastname@example.org.

-Once you have your Georgetown Net ID credential you can reset your temporary Georgetown password through Georgetown's Password Management System.
+Once you have your Georgetown Net ID credentials you can reset your temporary Georgetown password through Georgetown's Password Management System.